leomckenna/ticketmaster-data-collection/README.md

-# Ticketmaster Music Event Data Pipeline
+# Ticketmaster Event Data Pipeline
-This project is an end-to-end data engineering pipeline that collects real-time music event data from the Ticketmaster API, processes and stores it in a database for long-term access, and enables downstream exploratory data analysis (EDA) to uncover key insights.
+This project is an end-to-end data engineering pipeline that collects real-time event data from the Ticketmaster API, processes and stores it in a database for long-term access, and enables downstream exploratory data analysis (EDA) to uncover key insights.

 ## Overview
 - Read data from the Ticketmaster API